Payinnov/Payliko-Plugin-Prestashop/README.md

 ## Requirements

-In order to setup Payliko plugin:
+In order to setup Payinnov plugin:

 * The [PrestaShop](https://www.prestashop.com/en) 1.7.x or 8.0.x version is required
 * Create a business account and validate the registration process using this link https://payliko.com/

-# How to install Payliko payment plugin in PrestaShop
+# How to install Payinnov payment plugin in PrestaShop

  - Backup your database before installing the plugin.
 Please make sure you create backups.
  - Download the file payinnov_plugin.zip see Github release